NavnishPandey/DiagnoSmart/README.md

   - Accuracy for each output
   - Classification reports
 - Model is saved as `Diagnosmart_model.pt`
-- Encoders for labels and TF-IDF vectorizer saved as `.pkl` files
+- Encoders for labels and sentence transformer saved as `.pkl` files

 ---